AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 User to Cloud Access
 ==============================

-Giving developers, contractors and partners around the globe direct access to VPC/VNet is the best to reduce access latency and improve productivity.
+Giving developers, contractors and partners around the globe direct access to VPC/VNet is the best way to reduce access latency and improve productivity.
 How to make it secure, high performance and manageable are key to the solution.

 Aviatrix user to cloud solution is based on OpenVPN®.
-Customers like the most is `Profile Based Access Control <http://docs.aviatrix.com/HowTos/openvpn_features.html#authorization>`_ The solution solves these problems:
+The feature that customers like the most is `Profile Based Access Control. <http://docs.aviatrix.com/HowTos/openvpn_features.html#authorization>`_

+The solution solves these problems:

- a. **Bastion Station** Bastion Station or Jump Host is hack and insecure to allow developers to access cloud.
+ a. **Bastion Station** Bastion Station or Jump Host is a hack and insecure to allow developers to access cloud.
 Not acceptable.
- #. **Too Many Certs** If each VPC runs a SSL VPN gateway and there are 50 VPCs, each developer needs to carry 50 VPN certificates and knows which certificate to use to access which VPC.
+ #. **Too Many Certs** If each VPC runs a SSL VPN gateway and there are 50 VPCs, each developer needs to carry 50 VPN certificates and must learn which certificate to use to access which VPC.
 Not acceptable.
- #. **Large Group** We have a over 500 developers, need a VPN solution that scale beyond a single instance.
+ #. **Large Group** We have over 500 developers, need a VPN solution that scales beyond a single instance.
- #. **OKTA** We are looking a VPN solution that integrates with OKTA or DUO.
+ #. **OKTA** We are looking for a VPN solution that integrates with OKTA or DUO.
- #. **Bypass Firewall** We need a VPN solution that runs on TCP port 443 that bypass corporate firewall. #. **Global Workforce** We have developers in multiple geo locations, cannot have them all land in the cloud in the same region.
+ #. **Blocked by Firewall** We have a Linux machine in the office that needs to behave like a VPN client.
+We need a VPN solution that runs on TCP port 443 to allow this machine to go through the corporate firewall.
+ #. **Global Workforce** We have developers in multiple geo locations, cannot have them all land in the cloud in the same region.
 Latency will kill user experience.
  #. **SAML Client** We are looking for a OpenVPN® based VPN solution with SAML client support.

 Aviatrix user VPN solution cab be found `on this link. <http://docs.aviatrix.com/HowTos/uservpn.html>`_